wingrew/CSIP-Course/README.md

 # CSIP-Course
-This is a course for integrated practice of Computer Science at NUDT.
+This is a course for integrated practice of Computer Science.